MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 ### Your first contribution

 To start making contributions to the repository, please create your own [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches) to begin working on,

+Thank you for contributing to the MIMI project!

+Author: Mohammed Osman